 Disease exacerbation

-Arctic change increases favorable conditions for vector-borne diseases such as malaria, dengue and the Zika virus.
+Climate change amplified by changes in the poles increases favourable conditions for vector-borne diseases such as malaria, dengue and the Zika virus.
+Thawing permafrost may also release viruses and bacteria that could infect animals and humans.

 08./09.